-How much free time do you have these days?
+How much free time do you have lately?
 Did that question just make you laugh out loud?

 These days, we are pulled in so many directions and we have so many demands placed on our personal and professional lives that the idea of free time usually stays just that — an idea.
 But what if there was a way to bring a higher level of efficiency to our lives?
 What if you were able to focus on achieving your goals instead of checking on a seemingly endless list of to-do’s?
 How could this change the quality of your life?

 That’s what the Rapid Planning Method, or RPM planning, is all about.

 RPM is a system of thinking that can help you to better organize your life, not just a time management system.
 How does the Rapid Planning Method work?
 By helping you to focus you on the key results that are most important in your life, so that you can maximize the results of your life and maximize your sense of fulfillment and joy.
 The reasoning behind this method is that if you have a clear sense of purpose driving your actions, you’ll be more driven to do whatever it takes to succeed.

 One of the core components of RPM is what we call chunking, which is an extremely efficient way to get more done during your day.